nobohan/tree-pictos/README.md

 tree-pictos
 ============

-Some Python script for generating tree pictograms.
+Some Python scripts for generating tree pictograms.

 ## Symbols syntax